 According to Mark Zuckerberg, it would take around 5 to 10 years before the main features of the metaverse become mainstream, but if you go by most definitions, we’ve already had the metaverse for a while - Fortnite and Minecraft allow users to socialize, learn, play games, buy things, etc. in a persistent virtual world where they are represented by their avatars like the Fortnite Harley Quinn or even the Ariana Grande skin.

 So, why does Mark have such a distant timeline on his mind?
-That’s probably because the metaverse that Zuckerberg envisioned involves photorealistic avatars and spaces, EMG input using gestures and wrist movements, and even holograms, and voice interactions that come together to generate immersive virtual versions of work, play, socializing, shopping, traveling, etc.
+That’s probably because the metaverse that Zuckerberg envisioned involves photorealistic avatars and spaces, EMG input using gestures and wrist movements, and even holograms, and voice interactions that come together to generate immersive virtual versions of work, play, socializing, shopping, traveling, etc. Many remote companies are planning to start virtual offices on Metaverse to get fun and increase productivity in the workplace.
+Demand for virtual administrative assistant has increased since covid-19, and more companies are now fully working remotely and have scaled their growth

 The metaverse is expected to be an evolution of the internet we currently use.
 In spite of Zuckerberg’s 5-10 year timeline for the arrival of the metaverse, there are aspects of the metaverse that already exist today.
 We already have virtual reality headsets and persistent, always-on virtual worlds that are up and running.
 We even have extremely fast internet connections, which are about to get even faster when we’re all on 5G connections.